 In the late 18th century, when this object began to be catalogued by astronomers – discovered by Jean-Philippe de Cheseaux in 1745-46 – only the star cluster could be seen, and it was designated as M16 in Messier’s catalog of things not to be confused with comets.
-Later, this star cluster became known as the Snow Queen Cluster.
+This star cluster later became known as the Snow Queen Nebula.

-The advent of astrophotography revealed a large area of glowing hydrogen gas that was invisible to the unaided eye, and that looked somewhat like an eagle with outstretched wings, giving rise to the current common name of Eagle Nebula.
+Later, the advent of astrophotography revealed a large area of glowing hydrogen gas that was invisible to the unaided eye.
+The nebula looked somewhat like an eagle with outstretched wings, giving rise to the current common name of Eagle Nebula.

 As higher resolution photography and then digital photography began to reveal more and more features, particularly the dark patches (aka dark nebulae), many distinct features within the Eagle Nebula were given individual names.
 Today, the informal name of the Eagle Nebula is taken as referring to all of these in one collective designation.

-The Eagle Nebula suddenly burst upon the world’s collective consciousness in 1995, when the Hubble Space Telescope focused its attention on a dark nebula in the center of the Eagle, which you can see in the photo at the top of this post.
+The Eagle Nebula suddenly burst upon the world’s collective consciousness in 1995, when the Hubble focused its attention on a dark nebula in the center of the Eagle, which you can see in the (updated) photo at the top of this post.